 Generate, Educate, Activate, Respond (GEAR) Groups are peer-to-peer, case-based, action learning opportunities for state chronic disease practitioners.
 They are offered periodically and designed to catalyze planning for longer-term state level action.
-Participants can advance leadership skills, expand knowledge of pressing topics, and network with other public health professionals at state health departments.
+Participants can expand knowledge of pressing topics, develop leadership skills, and network with other public health professionals at state health departments.

 Past NACDD GEAR Groups

 Established in 2016, 15 GEAR Groups have covered topics developed by NACDD members and in alignment with the CDC’s Four Domains for chronic disease prevention and board strategic priorities.
 Information about those topic areas and their products can be found here.